Japan's Asahi Group to sell stake in China's Tingyi-Asahi for 68.7 billion yen

-TOKYO, June 30 Japan's biggest beer maker Asahi Group Holdings Ltd said on Friday that it was selling its remaining stake in China's Tingyi-Asahi Beverages Holding Co.
+TOKYO, June 30 (Reuters) - Japan's biggest beer maker Asahi Group Holdings Ltd said on Friday that it was selling its remaining stake in China's Tingyi-Asahi Beverages Holding Co.

 The 20.4 percent stake would be sold for 68.7 billion yen ($614 million) to its joint venture partner Tingyi (Cayman Islands) Holding Corp, Asahi said.